 Renovating a Rental: Dos and Don’ts for Tenants

 Renting a property doesn’t mean you have to sacrifice comfort or style.
-Many tenants find themselves wanting to make changes to better suit their tastes or improve their living environment.
+Many tenants want to make changes to better suit their tastes or improve their living environment.
 However, renovating a rental property comes with unique challenges, primarily because you don’t own the space.
-Before you start your DIY projects, it’s essential to understand the dos and don’ts to ensure that your efforts are both effective and permissible.
+Before starting your DIY projects, it’s essential to understand the dos and don’ts to ensure your efforts are effective and permissible.
 In this blog, we’ll guide you through the best practices for renovating a rental without risking your security deposit or straining your relationship with your landlord.

 1. Do Get Permission from Your Landlord

-Before you make any changes, it’s crucial to have a conversation with your landlord.
+Before making any changes, it’s crucial to have a conversation with your landlord.
 Whether you want to paint a wall or install new fixtures, getting written approval ensures you’re on the same page and avoids potential disputes later.

 • Be Specific: Clearly outline the changes you want to make and how they will improve the property.

-• Offer to Cover Costs: Show willingness to pay for the renovations, which might make your landlord more amenable to your ideas.
+• Offer to Cover Costs: Show willingness to pay for the renovations, which might make your landlord more open to your ideas.

-• Propose Reversible Changes: Suggest changes that can be easily undone when you move out.
-This reassures your landlord that their property will be returned to its original state.
+• Propose Reversible Changes: Suggest changes that can easily be undone when you move out to reassure your landlord that their property will return to its original state.

 2. Don’t Make Permanent Changes

-One of the key considerations when renovating a rental is to avoid making permanent changes that could alter the property’s original condition.
+A key consideration when renovating a rental is to avoid making permanent changes that could alter the property’s original condition.
 Remember, the space isn’t yours, and what you find appealing might not be to the landlord’s or future tenants’ taste.

-• Structural Modifications: Knocking down walls, adding built-in shelving, or changing the floor plan is a big no-no.
+• Structural Modifications: Knocking down walls, adding built-in shelving, or changing the floor plan.

-• Major Fixture Replacements: Avoid replacing major fixtures like kitchen countertops, cabinetry, or bathroom fixtures unless explicitly approved by the landlord.
+• Major Fixture Replacements: Avoid replacing major fixtures like kitchen countertops or bathroom fixtures unless explicitly approved by the landlord.

-• Extensive Landscaping: Making major changes to outdoor areas, like installing new pathways or extensive gardens, could be costly to reverse.
+• Extensive Landscaping: Avoid making major outdoor changes that could be costly to reverse.

 3. Do Focus on Reversible Improvements

-• Removable Wallpaper: A great way to add personality to your walls without painting.
+• Removable Wallpaper: Add personality to your walls without painting.
 It’s easy to apply and remove when you move out.

-• Area Rugs: Instead of changing the flooring, use area rugs to add colour, warmth, and style to any room.
+• Area Rugs: Use area rugs to add colour, warmth, and style without changing the flooring.

-• Temporary Backsplashes: Peel-and-stick tiles or decals can transform a kitchen or bathroom without permanent changes.
+• Temporary Backsplashes: Peel-and-stick tiles can transform kitchens or bathrooms without permanent changes.

-• Changeable Light Fixtures: Swapping out light fixtures can dramatically change the ambiance of a room.
-Just make sure to keep the original fixtures to reinstall when you move out.
+• Changeable Light Fixtures: Swapping light fixtures can change the ambiance.
+Keep original fixtures to reinstall when you move out.

 4. Don’t Forget About Functionality